 What is Medicare?

-Medicare is a federally tax-funded health insurance program tailored to seniors ages 65 and up.
+Medicare is a federally tax-funded health insurance program for seniors ages 65 and up.

 The word “coverage” will often appear when reading about Medicare.
-This not only constitutes the services themselves but the costs for coinsurance and copayments as well.
+Coverage refers to the medical services, the costs for coinsurance, and copayments that Medicare pays.

-Part D reduces prescription medication costs, but only for select medications in certain categories.
-This list is called a “formulary,” and the formulary must cover at least two medications in each of the six medication categories.
+Part D reduces prescription medication costs, but only for select medications in specific categories outlined in the “formulary.”
+The formulary must cover at least two medications in each of the six medication categories.